gbdev/pandocs/content/MBC1.md

 ### 0000-3FFF - ROM Bank 00/20/40/60 (Read Only)

-This area normally contains the first 16KBytes (bank 00) of the cartridge ROM.
+This area normally contains the first 16 KiB (bank 00) of the cartridge ROM.
 Can contain banks 20/40/60 in mode 1 (see below), or banks 10/20/30 in mode 1 for a 1MB MBC1 multi-cart (see below).

 ### 4000-7FFF - ROM Bank 01-7F (Read Only)

-This area may contain any of the further 16KByte banks of the ROM.
+This area may contain any of the further 16 KiB banks of the ROM.
 Cannot address any banks where the main ROM banking register would be 00h, which usually means banks 00/20/40/60.
 Instead, it automatically maps to 1 bank higher (01/21/41/61).